HichamBI/HichamBI.github.io/_posts/2016-12-27-testing-angular2-with-webpack-mocha-on-browser-and-node.markdown

 {% endhighlight %}

-Nothing special in this file, except the **resolveLoader** that I'add to bypass mocha-loader syntax incompatibility with Webpack v2 : mocha-loader use loaders without the the "-loader" suffix which is forbidden with webpack v2.
+Nothing special in this file, except the **resolveLoader** to bypass mocha-loader syntax incompatibility with Webpack v2 : mocha-loader use loaders without the "-loader" suffix, which is now forbidden.

  > **webpack.test.node.js :**